ProdDanny03/wrapper-utils/README.md

 * **`threaded_repeat`** – run a function *n* times in a thread pool.
 * **`catch`** – catch selected exceptions and optionally handle them.
 * **`timeit`** – measure execution time and optionally forward the result to a handler.
+* **`decorator`** – turn a regular function with extra parameters into a full-featured decorator, preserving metadata automatically.

 The library has **no external runtime dependencies** except for the standard library and **NumPy** (used only for the fast `np.arange` loop).